praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 *The additive weighted structure of U is not a convenience — it is the unique functional form satisfying separability, monotonicity, continuity, field invariance, and linear scaling invariance.
 Formal derivation via Debreu's theorem and the Cauchy functional equation: **Appendix B, Theorem B.1**.*

+**Constrained maximization and the optimization geometry.**

+$U$ is the objective being maximized — through DPO calibration, behavioral correction, and deployment gating — subject to the three constraints above.
+The full decision rule is:

+$$\text{act} = \begin{cases} \arg\max\; U & \text{if } C \geq C_{\min}(f) \;\text{and}\; E \geq E_{\min}(f) \\ \text{abstain / escalate} & \text{otherwise} \end{cases}$$

+The constraints are not soft penalties — they are hard gates.
+An agent below $C_{\min}(f)$ does not produce a lower-utility answer; it produces no answer and escalates.
+This is by design: in surgery or aviation, a confidently wrong answer is more dangerous than an acknowledged abstention.

+The curiosity cap creates a useful joint incentive structure.
+Because $K$ is bounded by $(w_e E + w_c C)/w_k$, improving $E$ and $C$ simultaneously *loosens* the cap — a more competent, consistent agent is permitted more exploration.
+The optimization landscape therefore rewards joint improvement across all three components rather than trading one off against another.
+An agent that games curiosity by keeping $C$ low to inflate $K$ finds that the cap tightens as $C$ falls, automatically reducing the curiosity term it was trying to exploit.
+The cap is self-enforcing: no external monitor is needed to prevent gaming.

+This also means the utility surface has no saddle points where a locally optimal strategy involves deliberately degrading one component.
+At every point in the feasible region, the gradient of $U$ is strictly positive in all three directions — any genuine improvement in efficacy, confidence, or curiosity increases $U$.

 ### 3.2 Efficacy

 Efficacy measures output quality relative to the current human baseline for that task: